ppy/osu-wiki/news/2017-09-03-qat-gazette-september-2017.md

 ## Updates to the Beatmap Nomination Group

-Firstly, **please welcome two new Beatmap Nominators to the Advanced Tier for osu!standard - Battle and Naxess!** As you may be aware, Advanced Tier Nominators are responsible for beatmap qualification, and with the recent departure of a number of existing members, it’s important that receiving a heart icon doesn’t become a bottleneck for mappers.
+Firstly, **please welcome two new Beatmap Nominators to the Advanced Tier for osu!standard** - [Battle](https://osu.ppy.sh/users/4037545) and [Naxess](https://osu.ppy.sh/users/8129817)!
+As you may be aware, Advanced Tier Nominators are responsible for beatmap qualification, and with the recent departure of a number of existing members, it’s important that receiving a heart icon doesn’t become a bottleneck for mappers.
 Please treat them well as they settle into their new role!

-On the other side of the coin, **a number of existing members of the Beatmap Nomination Group will be departing** to pursue other opportunities.
-Many thanks to Dellvangel, -Kamikaze-, Kuo Kyoka, newyams99, Nivrad00 and Sonnyc for your contributions to our community over the months and years!
+On the other side of the coin, **a number of existing Beatmap Nominators will be departing** to pursue other opportunities.
+Many thanks to [Dellvangel](https://osu.ppy.sh/users/5186244), [-Kamikaze-](https://osu.ppy.sh/users/2124783), [Kuo Kyoka](https://osu.ppy.sh/users/2596306), [newyams99](https://osu.ppy.sh/users/3701008), [Nivrad00](https://osu.ppy.sh/users/1984634) and [Sonnyc](https://osu.ppy.sh/users/11771) for your contributions to our community over the months and years!

 Fear not however, as **we are currently reviewing applications for a new batch of fresh-faced modders to replenish their ranks!** The latest application process for the osu!taiko, osu!catch and osu!mania! game modes has recently closed, with successful applicants expected to promoted in the coming weeks.